AdobeDocs/pass.en/help/authentication/tve-dashboard-mvpds.md

 *List of integrated MVPDs*

-Type the name of an MVPD in the **Search** bar above the list to check for the existence of a specific MVPD.
+Type the name of an MVPD in the **Search** bar above the list to find a specific MVPD.